If you’re searching for the best credit cards to have in 2018, you’re in the right place.

 We love that there’s no annual fee!
 Plus, Discover offers 1% cash back on every purchase beyond the listed seasonal specials.

 However, its the first-year bonus which users can’t get enough of.
-This is how it works when the year ends; Discover will match the total amount of cash back you earned!
+This is how it works when the year ends; Discover It Card will match the total amount of cash back you earned!

 This means for the first year you hold this card you’ll receive a minimum of 2% cash back, as well as the 10% on specialized seasonal purchases- all of which is doubled at the end of the year.